Alexander McQueen (fashion house): McQ

-On 27 July 2006, the company launched a lower-priced diffusion line McQ.
-The new line carries men's and women's ready-to-wear and accessories, was exclusively designed by Lee Alexander McQueen, manufactured and distributed worldwide by SINV SpA under the terms of a five-year licence agreement with Alexander McQueen.
-Promoted as a denim line, the focus of McQ is a youthful target market.
+On 27 July 2006 the company launched a lower-priced diffusion line, McQ.
+The line, separate from the main house, carried upscale men's and women's ready-to-wear and accessories, was exclusively designed by Lee Alexander McQueen, manufactured and distributed worldwide by SINV SpA under the terms of a five-year licence agreement with Alexander McQueen.
+Promoted as a denim line, the focus of McQ was a more youthful market.
 The Spring/Summer 2011 was the final collection in collaboration with SINV SpA.
 Pina Ferlisi was appointed as the creative director for the line in June 2010.

-Following the expiration of the contract with SINV SpA with the Spring/Summer 2011 collection, the brand announced on 11 October 2010 that it would take control of the McQ diffusion line by creating a new internal team with the creative direction of Pina Ferlisi, under the leadership of Alexander McQueen creative director Sarah Burton.
-For the first campaign for the re-acquired line, photographer Niall O'Brien collaborated with McQ by driving across the American Northwest capturing images, which evoked the McQ attitude.
+Following the expiration of the contract with SINV SpA with the Spring/Summer 2011 collection, the brand announced on 11 October 2010 that it would take control of the McQ diffusion line by creating a new internal team with the creative direction of Pina Ferlisi, under the leadership of Alexander McQueen's creative director Sarah Burton.
+For the first campaign for the re-acquired line, photographer Niall O'Brien collaborated with McQ by driving across the American Northwest capturing images which evoked the McQ attitude.

-In August 2011, the company announced it would launch its first McQ standalone boutique in London in 2012.
-In November 2011, it announced that McQ would be presented at London Fashion Week for the first time in February 2012, and that the new four-storey Georgian townhouse boutique will stock womenswear, menswear, and accessories.
+In August 2011 the company announced it would launch its first McQ standalone boutique in London in 2012.
+In November 2011 it announced that McQ would be presented at London Fashion Week for the first time in February 2012, and that its four-storey Georgian townhouse boutique would stock womenswear, menswear, and accessories.

+As of June 2022, the McQ diffusion line was "suspended" after the appointment of a new CEO, Gianfilippo Testa, in May 2022.